original logo

 1. How does Team 45 45 League work?

 Four to six players band together as a team, and compete in sections based on the average rating of their top four players.
 (Sections: U2200, U2000, U1800, U1600, U1400, U1200).
 It is advisable to have at least 5 players on the team, to avoid problems if one player will be unavailable for a round.
-The team plays one round per week, for 6 or 7 weeks, then an additional 2 – 4 weeks for playoffs.
+The team plays one round per week, for 6 weeks, then an additional 2 – 4 weeks for playoffs.

-Each round runs from Tuesday 10 p.m. server time until the following Tuesday, same time.
+Each round runs from Tuesday 1700 server time until the following Tuesday, same time.
 Prior to the start of each round, each captain decides which four players will compete for the team that week.
 Players are then paired with players from an opposing team.
 The two players discuss the day and time to play their game, via a password-secured message board (“Game Forum”).

 At the arranged time, the game is played with a time control of 45 minutes + 45 second increments, rated, with assigned colors.
 Thus, the games may well last 3-4 hours if both players take plenty of time to think.